Philanthropy Roundtable

-The Philanthropy Roundtable is a nonprofit organization that advises conservative philanthropists.
+The Philanthropy Roundtable is a nonprofit organization that advises conservative philanthropists and advocates for donor privacy.

 History

 The Roundtable was founded in 1987 as a project of the now-defunct Institute For Educational Affairs.
 It was founded as a conservative alternative to the Council on Foundations, a nonprofit membership association of donors.
 Membership in the organization was free "to interested grant makers", and 140 foundations, charities and nonprofits joined in the Roundtable's first year.